mflowers1395/TeamK/FacultyFeedback.md

 - Spring Break
 ## Week 11 - Mar 22 ##

+- Chandrika(SCRUM Lead this week)

+	- Still working on Story #35
+	- Helping on #33

+- Ayman
+	- #34 and should be done today
+		○ Really sparse description and acceptance criteria
+	- #30 still in progress
+	- Will create a new story on payment management system
+- Christopher
+	- Completed #32 (nice story structure)
+	- Wrote new story #39 fraud reporting

+ - Marilyn
+	 - Still working on  #31

+ - Angela
+	 - Closed #33 and
+	 - Working on #38  (not assigned to the story yet)
+	 - Planning to write an other style sheet story

+Remember the dry run demo/presentation is on 4/19 and the final class presentation is on 4/26.
+In addition, there is the audience choice part of the pitch competition on 4/22

 ## Week 12 - Mar 29 ##

 ## Week 13 - Apr 5 ##